georgercarder/walk_thru_phase0/README.md

 The guide we are following is the Eth2 Launch Pad for the Medalla testnet .

-//// !!! bulk of article will be focused here !!!

 We will be setting up 3 nodes:

 - eth1 node